Give Page Feedback

 2) Managing said Asset Chunks in a way that is user and editor friendly.

-The first two tasks is primarily carried out using the World Designer Tool, while the third is achieved using a combination of useful Scriptable Assets and Components.
+The first two tasks are primarily carried out using the World Designer Tool, while the third is achieved using a combination of useful Scriptable Assets and Components.

 Core Philosophy